 psoriasis

-However, it must be clarified in each individual case with the dermatologist whether and in what dosage vitamin H should be taken.
+However, it is important to clarify with your dermatologist on a case-by-case basis whether and in what dosage vitamin H should be taken.